Recovering an Offline Application

 heroku releasesfor recent changes made to your application.
 You can rollback to an older release if necessary.

 A monitoring add-on like New Relic is an excellent way of keeping an eye on your application’s health.
-A large change in requests recieved or response time may indicate that you need to scale your application or migrate to a larger database.
+A large change in requests received or response time may indicate that you need to scale your application or migrate to a larger database.

 Review advice for production applications